tasmota/docs/docs/ESP32.md

 ### ESP32

 An ESP32 has two or one Xtensa® 32-bit LX6 microprocessor(s) with clock frequency ranging from 80 MHz to 240 MHz.
 Tasmota32 is initially developed and tested with the dual core ESP32-D0WD-V3 and later expanded to include single core or PSRAM versions.
+Only first 4MB of PSRAM are useable (and reported) even if a bigger chip is connected (see [here](https://github.com/arendst/Tasmota/discussions/16423#discussioncomment-3570038) for more information).

 !!! warning "Single core SoCs do not work with standard binaries, for those use only `tasmota32solo1.bin` or compile your own binary using the tasmota32solo1 environment."